The Rival: Real Life

 - This creates a strange problem every year for fans of Michigan State University's sports teams: on one hand, Michigan State's biggest rival is the University of Michigan, but on the other hand, Michigan's great rival (as mentioned above) is Ohio State.
 The great majority of MSU students/fans are from Michigan, raised on a diet of hatred for everything related to Ohio.
 The result is that a perpetual debate in East Lansing is whether one should root for Ohio State or Michigan when they face each other.
 Consensus is somewhere around Henry Kissinger's observation about the Iran–Iraq War: "Too bad they can't both lose."

 - Chicago and New York City.
-Just Chicago and New York City.
+Boston and New York as well.

 - Useful Notes/Italy and Austria-Hungary, historically.
 Also, Subverted between Italy and France: often enough they have acted as this, but when World War I provided the chance for them to fight Italy stayed neutral until they got a chance to join the war on France's side (incidentally, that meant fighting Austria-Hungary), and when Benito Mussolini got around to actually declare war and announced it the Italian people booed him (they had cheered him on announcing the war, but changed their mind when he specified against who), and the Italian and French soldiers had an unwritten agreement amounting to the Italians advancing, getting shot at, firing back a couple salvoes and then retreating.

-- Italy and Useful Notes/Yugoslavia, the latter replaced by Useful Notes/Slovenia and Useful Notes/Croatia after the break-up, due various events happened between 1918 and 1960 on which is better not to elaborate here.
+- Italy and Yugoslavia, the latter replaced by Slovenia and Croatia after the break-up, due various events happened between 1918 and 1960 on which is better not to elaborate here.

 - Sydney and Melbourne.
 The two biggest cities, the rivalry really picked up over which should be capital after Australia became a Federation (the government simply decided to found the city of Canberra in between the two, although both Sydneysiders and Melburnians consider their city as the true capital), and now compete in virtually everything; finance, culture, sports, importance, you name it.